Cookies on the Gambling Commission website

 We have updated the supporting testing strategy to incorporate any new standards and changes made to the numbering of existing requirements as a result of this consultation.

-The new provisions are highlighted in the updated RTS.
+The new provisions are contained in the updated RTS.

 Updates to RTS effective 1 April 2018